Sadiq Shaheed Stadium

 Sadiq Shaheed Stadium is a football arena in Quetta, Pakistan.
-In 2011, Pakistan Premier League fixtures played here regularly attracted around 5000 spectators.
+In 2011, Pakistan Premier League fixtures played here regularly attracted around 5,000 spectators.

-An assortment of dangerous situations have occurred at or near this arena, one being a hazardous bomb that combusted and injured an innocent passerby back in 2012.
-Along with that explosion, a lethal suicide attack on JUI-F chief Fazal-ur-Rehman while in his armored-embedded jeep just leaving the Sadiq Shaheed Stadium that resulted in at least one person confirmed dead and 22 Pakistanis injured(unknown if critical).
-Nevertheless, he wasn't injured.
+A number of terrorism incidents have occurred at or near this arena, including a bomb explosion that injured a passerby in 2012.
+A suicide attack targeting JUI-F chief Fazal-ur-Rehman as he left the stadium resulted in at least one person being killed and 22 others injured.
+The politician remained unharmed.

 Marking the 42nd death remembrance anniversary of the Pashtunkhwa Milli Awami Party leader Mahmood Khan Achakzai's father Abdul Samad Khan Achakzai a gathering was held at Sadiq Shaheed Stadium.